pruthvirg/Computer-Organization/README.md

 # Computer-Organization

-This repo contains all the assignments done as a part of the computer organisation course(EE2003).
+This repository contains all the assignments done as part of the computer organisation course(EE2003).

-My submission can be found in the "submission" repository inside every assignment.
+My submission can be found in the **submission** folder inside every assignment.

 Professor: Nitin Chandrachoodan